alexthayn/gasstation/README.md

 RULES:

-- Can't sell gas you didn't have to pump
+- Can't sell gas that you didn't have to pump

-- Give up-to the requested number of gallons for that fuel type
+- Give up-to-the requested number of gallons for that fuel type

 - suggested:  customer issues a getFuel(Diesel,25gallons) type of call